Haitian Revolution: Toussaint consolidates control

 After the departure of the British, Toussaint turned his attention to Rigaud, who was conspiring against him in the south of Saint Domingue.
-In June 1799, Rigaud initiated the War of Knives against Toussaint's rule, sending a brutal offensive at Petit-Goâve and Grand-Goâve.
+In June 1799, Rigaud initiated the War of the South against Toussaint's rule, sending a brutal offensive at Petit-Goâve and Grand-Goâve.
 Taking no prisoners, Rigaud's predominantly mulatto forces put blacks and whites to the sword.
 Though the United States was hostile towards Toussaint, the U.S. Navy agreed to support Toussaint's forces with the frigate USS General Greene, commanded by Captain Christopher Perry, providing fire support to the blacks as Toussaint laid siege to the city of Jacmel, held by mulatto forces under the command of Rigaud.
 To the United States, Rigaud's ties to France represented a threat to American commerce.
 On 11 March 1800, Toussaint took Jacmel and Rigaud fled on the French schooner La Diana.
 Though Toussaint maintained he was still loyal to France, to all intents and purposes, he ruled Saint Domingue as its dictator.